-Need: Affordable Rental Housing (page 1)
+Figure H - 3: Affordable Rental Housing (1 of 2)

-- Preservation of project-based Section 8, income-restricted, and naturally-occurring affordable housing. - Development of new affordable housing units. - Advocate for increased federal and state funding for affordable housing.
+- Preservation of project-based Section 8, income-restricted, and naturally occurring affordable housing.
+(Target incomes: <60% of AMI) - Development of new affordable housing units.
+(Target incomes: ≤60% of AMI) - Advocate for increased federal and state funding for affordable housing.
+(Target incomes: <60% of AMI, with focus on <30% of AMI)

-Financial Resources/Strategy Regulations/Agreements/Plans Strategic Partnerships Education/Information Financial Resources/Strategy Modify, as needed, the Qualified Allocation Plan to respond to changing affordability needs within the city.
-Explore ways to preserve naturally- occurring affordable housing.
+land at sufficient densities to respond to changing affordability needs within the city.
+Explore ways to preserve naturally-occurring affordable housing.
 Finance building improvements to maintain affordable real estate assets.
 Continue to support LIHTC project development throughout the city.
 Support grant applications to offset extraordinary costs (e.g. environmental cleanup, enhanced design) for affordable housing.
 Support increased federal funding for the Section 8 program and development programs.
 Seek state funding for supportive and extremely-low income housing.
-Explore ways to get deeper affordability for extremely low- Guide land at sufficient densities to accommodate the City's allocation of the regional affordable housing need.
-(See Future Land Use Map in this document.)
-Require all neighborhood, station area, and small area plans to include goals, policies and/or recommendations as to how affordable housing will be accommodated in the study area.
-Track affordability term expiration of project-based Section 8 and income- restricted units.
-Proactively work with affordable housing owners to extend affordability terms when nearing end of obligation.
-Encourage extensions of project- based Section 8 terms.
-Negotiate provision of units affordable at lower income levels Strategic Partnerships Work with Saint Paul Public Housing and affordable housing providers to maintain affordability in scattered site housing if sold.
-Work with HUD, Minnesota Housing, and affordable housing providers to preserve project-based Section 8 units at risk of non-renewal from a building or transferred out of Saint Paul.
+Explore ways to get deeper affordability for extremely low- income households that may not need support services. ommodate the City's ion of the regional able housing need.
+(See Land Use Map in this Work with Saint Paul Public Housing and affordable housing providers to maintain affordability in scattered site housing if sold.
+Work with HUD, Minnesota Housing, and affordable housing providers to preserve project- based Section 8 units at risk of non-renewal from a building or transferred out of Saint Paul.
 Continue participation in Interagency Stabilization Group.
 Participate in the Fair Housing Implementation Council.
-Education/Information Provide clear expectations to District Council and Planning Committees on affordable housing planning requirement; update the Area Plan Guidelines.
+Provide clear expectations to District Council and Planning Committees on affordable housing planning requirement; update the Area Plan Guidelines.
 Raise awareness in the affordable housing development community on the City's affordable housing production policy (10-10-10).
 Report annual affordable rental housing preservation and production, including progress on the 10-10-10 policy using the LCA goal period as the policy's time period.
-Support increased federal funding for the Section 8 program and development programs.
-Seek state funding for supportive and extremely-low income housing.
-Explore ways to get deeper housing owners to extend affordability terms when nearing end of obligation.
-Encourage extensions of project- based Section 8 terms.
-Negotiate provision of units period. support the development of affordable housing.

-Need: Affordable Rental Housing (page 2)
+Figure H - 3: Affordable Rental Housing (2 of 2)